 Recruiters evaluate candidates based on ‘gut feeling’, and steer interview questions to confirm their instincts, rather than objectively assess aptitude

 Recruiters respond more positively to candidates they feel they get along well with, or who share certain characteristics, backgrounds and personality traits

-Recruiters rely too heavily on one positive trait (a degree from a good university, for instance) and use that to shape their judgement of a candidate, rather than properly interrogating their skillset.
+Recruiters rely too heavily on one positive trait (a degree from a good university, for instance) and use that to shape their judgment of a candidate, rather than properly interrogating their skillset.

 Research has shown that even the wording in job descriptions can be filled with implicit biases which invite applications from one type of candidate, while discouraging others.
-When processes are so dependent on individuals and their personal judgement or interview styles, it can be difficult to achieve the behavioural change that’s required for DE&I initiatives to be successful.
+When processes are so dependent on individuals and their personal judgment or interview styles, it can be difficult to achieve the behavioral change that’s required for DE&I initiatives to be successful.